Visyond/website-hugo/site/content/solutions/finance.md

           costs, grow your revenues or increase/decrease any important Key Performance Indicator?
         file: /img/Tornado in Browser v4.png
+        link: /features/tornado/
         title: Impact (Tornado) Analysis
       - descr: >-
           Visyond generates descriptive statistics, probability density function and cumulative distribution function.
         file: /img/Monte Carlo Simulation v3.png
+        link: /features/simulations/
         title: MONTE CARLO SIMULATION
       - descr: >-
           Dependency analysis gives you a bird’s eye view of your model in the same way Google Maps does of a neighborhood.
 It’s a powerful auditing tool, uncovering errors that would be otherwise painstaking to catch.
         file: /img/Dependency in Browser v2.png
+        link: /features/dependency-analysis/
         title: DEPENDENCY ANALYSIS
     image: /img/Sensitivity two-way v2.png
     link: 'https://help.visyond.com/articles/how-to-run-autoanalysis-in-visyond/'
     title: Analyze And Make Better Decisions Quicker
-  - descr: "Scenario and What-If analysis often require the “model guru” to write, maintain and debug macros while continuously updating them to meet the reporting requirements.
-Visyond allows all collaborators to complete these tasks independently, speeding up delivery times and removing bottlenecks:\r\n\n* Add multiple assumptions (without erasing existing ones) to any cell and combine them in scenarios\r\n* Have as many scenarios as you like without the chaos of multiple files and model versions\r\n* Visualize and compare all the scenarios with in real time\r\n"
+  - descr: "* Add multiple assumptions (without erasing existing ones) to any cell and combine them in scenarios\r\n* Have as many scenarios as you like without the chaos of multiple files and model versions\r\n* Visualize and compare all the scenarios with in real time\r\n* Retrieve supporting documents instantaneously from inside the cell\r\n"
     files:
       - descr: >-
           Compare scenarios with Visyond and gain valuable insights in just a few clicks!
         file: /img/Scenarios chart in Browser v4.png
+        link: /features/scenarios/
         title: COMPARE SCENARIOS IN REAL TIME
       - descr: >-
           Cells in Visyond can store multiple assumptions (cases) simultaneously without overwriting other users' inputs.
         file: /img/Cases in Browser v2.png
+        link: /features/knowledge-base/
         title: ADD MULTIPLE ASSUMPTIONS
       - descr: >-
           Combine as many assumptions as you like into one or multiple scenarios that you can switch on-the-fly and immediately see how different assumptions affect the outcome.
         file: /img/Scenario Window in Browser.png
+        link: /features/scenarios/
         title: COMBINE ASSUMPTIONS INTO SCENARIOS
     image: /img/Scenarios chart in Browser v4.png
     link: /features/scenarios/
-    title: Answer What-If Questions Anywhere In Real Time
+    title: Create Multiple Scenarios and What-If Analysis On-The-Fly
   - descr: >-
-      With Visyond you can eliminate dependency on the model creator by testing your assumptions from any device without risking to break the model or any formulas.
+      * Reduce dependency from the model creator by enabling collaborative analysis and stress testing through interactive presentations and calculators
     files:
       - descr: >-
           Empower stakeholders to test their own assumptions without interacting directly with the spreadsheet by using Visyond's Interactive Presentations!
         file: /img/Interactive Slides in Browser v4.png
+        link: /features/interactive-presentations/
         title: INTERACTIVE PRESENTATIONS
       - descr: >-
           Allow stakeholders to see only individual parts or whole presentations that they can use to test their own assumptions without interacting with the spreadsheet directly.
         file: /img/Share Slide in Browser v2.png
+        link: /features/selective-sharing/
         title: SELECTIVELY SHARE PRESENTATIONS
     image: /img/Interactive Slides in Browser v4.png
     link: /features/interactive-presentations/
-    title: Eliminate Dependency on the Modeler
-  - descr: >-
-      Visyond makes data gathering & consolidation easier by helping you avoid common issues that arise when collecting inputs.
-You no longer need to create multiple spreadsheet templates, manually distribute it among stakeholders risking accidental layout and formula changes and spending long hours auditing the spreadsheets once you’ve received them back with data.
+    title: Remove Bottlenecks to Test Assumptions
+  - descr: "* Visyond provides a safety net that helps in auditing the spreadsheet, improving the quality of your models and avoiding accidental mistakes \r\n* Automated debugging solutions such as Error Root Cause and Cell Dependencies Analysis will save you hours\r\n"
     files:
       - descr: >-
-          You can share only specific cells you want stakeholders to contribute data to by simply selecting the cells and inviting collaborators to edit them.
-        file: /img/Templating - select cells.gif
-        title: TEMPLATING IN VISYOND 1/2
-      - descr: >-
-          Every time you invite a contributor (e.g., a colleague in a department or subsidiary), Visyond creates a clone of the worksheet with a name you assign.
-        file: /img/Templating - invite collaborators.gif
-        title: TEMPLATING IN VISYOND 2/2
-    image: /img/Nice Model in Browser v2.png
-    link: /features/data-input-and-consolidation/
-    title: Automate Data Gathering
-  - descr: >-
-      Visyond provides a safety net that helps in auditing the spreadsheet and avoiding accidental mistakes.
-Automated debugging solutions such as Error Root Cause and Cell Dependencies Analysis will also save you countless hours that would be otherwise spent on tiresome manual error-hunting.
-    files:
-      - descr: >-
           When in Audit Mode, Visyond offers simple and intuitive ways to track errors and their root cause.
         file: /img/track errors 1.png
+        link: /features/audit-mode/
         title: TRACK ERRORS AND THEIR ROOT CAUSE
       - descr: >-
           It highlights error and circular cells clearly; The trendlines help